HelloChatterbox/dev_documentation/docs/skill-development/voight-kampff/automatic-testing.md

 * Set up and remove _context_
 * Set up a custom timeout for the Integration Test Runner, to allow for **Skills** that run for a very long time

-_NOTE: If you have submitted your Skill to the `mycroft-skills` repo and wish to run tests to ensure they are still passing, you can add the comment `Run test` to the PR and this will automatically initiate a Jenkins CI runthrough of the tests in the Skill._
+_NOTE: If you have submitted your Skill to the `chatterbox-skills` repo and wish to run tests to ensure they are still passing, you can add the comment `Run test` to the PR and this will automatically initiate a Jenkins CI runthrough of the tests in the Skill._

 ## The Integration Test Runner files

-The Integration Test Runner is part of the `mycroft-core` package.
-It consists of the following files in `mycroft-core/test/integrationtests/skills`:
+The Integration Test Runner is part of the `chatterbox-core` package.
+It consists of the following files in `chatterbox-core/test/integrationtests/skills`:

 * `discover_tests.py`
 * `skill_tester.py`